dekkov/neon4cast_faasr/README.md

 ## Objectives

-This tutorial will help you get familiar with creating your own FaaSr functions.
-You are provided a sample workflow in neon_workflow.json that creates a combined forecast using the Random Walk method.
-We will follow the same workflow as in part II but using the Mean method and register it in the JSON file.
+This tutorial will help you get familiar with creating your own FaaSr functions, which means that you will created a new FaaSr workflow by yourself.
+We have provided you some guidance and an example file `create_oxygen_forecast_mean.R` to assist you in this part.

 ## Configure the FaaSr JSON workflow

-Head over to files tab and open `neon_workflow.json`.
-This is where we will decide the workflow for our project.
-First, if you haven't set up part II, replace YOUR_GITHUB_USERNAME with your actual github username in the username of ComputeServer section.
-Our goal for this tutorial is to create a workflow as below:
+The workflow we are aiming to create will have 2 addition functions compared to the one in previous part.
+Those are "oxygenForecastMean" and "temperatureForecastMean", which will create forecasts using "Mean" method (instead of "Random walk' as in part II)  on the two variables oxygen and temperature respectively.

 ![image](https://github.com/user-attachments/assets/808eb754-3bd1-4d8d-a7bd-9573a701f265)